 Before joining Haynes and Boone, Stephanie served as a judicial law clerk to United States District Judge Mark E. Fuller of the Middle District of Alabama.

 While pursuing an undergraduate degree in genetics, Stephanie developed a working knowledge of organic chemistry, biochemistry, analytical chemistry, microbiology, and molecular genetics.
 As an undergraduate research assistant, she frequently performed DNA amplification, reverse transcription, and gel electrophoresis techniques.

-- Recently drafted briefs to the United States Court of Appeals for the Fifth Circuit in a software copyright case and the United States Court of Appeals for the Federal Circuit in a patent infringement case.
+- Submitted briefs to the United States Court of Appeals for the Fifth Circuit in a software copyright case and the United States Court of Appeals for the Federal Circuit in a patent infringement case.

 - Defended a non-profit organization against claims of copyright infringement and breach of contract, helping to reach a very favorable settlement for the client.
 (E.D.
 Va.)

 - Defended major clothing manufacturer against claims of breach of contract and tortious interference with a contract.
 Stephanie filed a motion to dismiss the plaintiff's claims, and the plaintiff voluntarily dismissed the suit in its entirety, with prejudice.
 (N.D.
 Tex.)

 - Assisted in the defense of Fortune 500 Company against claims of patent infringement, helping to obtain a judgment as a matter of law on the issue of willful infringement and eliminating the possibility of treble damages.
 (C.D.
 Cal.)

 - "Federal Circuit Appeals From the PTAB: A New Game or Just the Same Old Practice," Journal of the Patent & Trademark Office Society, November 22, 2013.